 Myanmar was known as Burma until 1989 when the military junta renamed the country Myanmar.
 The capital, Rangoon, became Yangon.

-In 2006, the capital city was moved, rebuilt and named Naypyidaw, a purpose built modern (much smaller) city.
+In 2006, after my visit, the capital city was moved, rebuilt and named Naypyidaw, a purpose built modern (much smaller) city.

 Burma was part of the British Empire from the mid-19th century and was then occupied by Japan during the Second World War, before gaining independence in 1948.